vkaustubh/DIS2016/Machine_Learning/README.md

 # Machine Learning Package for DIS2016

-This package is the collection of ipython notebooks used as the supporting material during the workshop
+This package is a collection of ipython notebooks used as the supporting material during the workshop

 ### Prerequisites